Eva Moskowitz: Charter school advocacy

 In December 2014, Moskowitz said that public education in the U.S. is lacking in rigor.
 She said that children must be challenged, as well as engaged, in order for them to want to be at school.

-In her May 15, 2015 acceptance speech of the Manhattan Institute's Alexander Hamilton Award, Moskowitz promoted "school choice" which was first proposed in 1955.
-Moskowitz praised the use of tax credits as a powerful tool that allows parents' to "vote with their feet."
+In her May 15, 2015, acceptance speech of the Manhattan Institute's Alexander Hamilton Award, Moskowitz promoted "school choice" which was first proposed in 1955.
+Moskowitz praised the use of tax credits as a powerful tool that allows parents to "vote with their feet."

 Moskowitz believes that many underestimate the aptitude of inner city, low-income students by claiming that they "cannot achieve at the highest levels."

 Another approach that Moskowitz uses in Success Academy schools, is the implementation of the broken windows theory, popularized in the 1990s as a policing method by Rudy Giuliani and Bill Bratton.
-The theory has been criticized for over-criminalizing communities of colour.
-In every Success school there is a special business operations manager (BOM) team of several full-time staff, who are responsible for non-instructional components, such as maintenance of the school and courtyard and ensuring that the school is bright, cheerful and inviting.
+The theory has been criticized for over-criminalizing communities of color.
+In every Success school there is a special business operations manager (BOM) team of several full-time staff, who are responsible for non-instructional components, such as maintenance of the school and courtyard and ensuring that the school is bright, cheerful, and inviting.

 Moskowitz said that there is a need for more charter schools with socio-economic and racial diversity considering that New York City schools are "shockingly segregated".

 In an interview with MarketWatch, Moskowitz said that education was mostly a matter for the state and local governments, but that she would continue to form new conceptions of public education considering its importance as a civil rights issue.

-By 2019, the charter school movement the statewide cap on new charters was near capacity.
+By 2019, the charter school movement reached the statewide cap on new charters, and capacity was near its limit.